-The Division of Field Operations provides project management for the design and installation of technology modernization which refreshes technology in schools on a four-year cycle.
+The Field Installation and Innovative Technologies Units with the Division of Technology Innovation provides project management for the design and installation of technology modernization which refreshes technology in schools on a four-year cycle.
 Staff works with schools to plan the integration, procurement, and installation of technology and to ensure technology readiness at the beginning of the school year.
 Managing the deinstallation and reassignment of older technology to schools, community, and other qualifying nonprofit organizations also is the responsibility of this division.